 I am just about the only woman I know who does not have a membership at Costco or Sam’s or any other of the big box stores.
 It’s hard sometimes when I hear my friends singing the praises of the latest tasty item they’ve found there, or I see what terrific deals they find.
 I’d even love to have a membership just for the GAS prices!

-- I want the books
+- I definitely want the books

 - I want the CD’s

-- I want the muffins
+- I always want the muffins – yum

-- I want the huge packs of meat
+- I want the huge packs of meat – my family loves meat and lots of it

-- I want the snacks
+- I totally want the snacks and they have a LOT of them

 - I even want the clothes